 Master of Fine Arts in Creative Writing with an Emphasis in Poetry

 The Mills MFA in creative writing provides a strong foundation in poetry and contemporary literature.
-You will enter a community of writers who inspire and challenge one another to write their best work.
+This program allows you to take classes on campus, register for a semester of individualized study, or move flexibly between these options.
+Whatever path you take, you will enter a community of writers who inspire and challenge one another to write their best work.

-The master of fine arts (MFA) degree in creative writing with an emphasis in poetry will develop your growth as a writer and reader, enhance your awareness of the contemporary field, and highlight opportunities in publishing, teaching, and community work.
-Alumnae/i of our programs go on to publish books that shift the literary conversation.
+The master of fine arts (MFA) degree in creative writing with an emphasis in poetry supports and trains writers who go on to do great things.
+Our alumnae/i publish books that shift the conversation.
 They teach, facilitate, and organize in their communities.
 They perform locally and nationally, win awards, and are successful publishers, editors, and academics.

-While at Mills, you will study with our faculty of renowned writers and scholars working in diverse aesthetic traditions and critical frameworks.
+Whether you attend class on campus or pursue individualized study through our flex-semester option, the core curriculum of workshops and craft classes center your writing.
+You will be mentored by our renowned faculty including distinguished visiting writers such as Aria Aber, Ari Banias, and Tongo Eisen-Martin.
 Your professors will encourage you to write a thesis that is risky, investigative, and confident, that pushes your development as a writer, and speaks to your own passions, experiences, and ideas.

 - Students will become familiar with literary works and ideas from an author, period, genre, or specific selection of periods and genres.